There are so many choices these days! But which vegan milks are best for us, and the planet?

 The bad: Coconut milk typically has a stronger flavor that is likely to stand out in drinks.
 Usually has a high CO2 footprint due to shipping around the world.

 The good: Packed with calcium.
 Eco friendly crop that needs little to no pesticide.
-All of the plant can be used commercially.
+If asking which vegan milks are best for the planet, this is your answer.

 The bad: Hemp milk is typically on the thinner side and has a flavor that goes better in savory recipes than in sweet ones.

 The good: No fat.
-Oat milk contains five grams of protein per cup and is loaded with fiber.
+Some fiber.
 Oat milk is also naturally sweet, making it great for coffee and baking.
 Relatively cheap.

-The bad: Oats are often sprayed with loads of glyphosate.
+The bad: Oats often have loads of glyphosate.

 The good: Contains omega-3 fatty acids, which are important for cognitive function.
 Flax milk is also a good source of calcium.